Our name has changed to Coastguard Sumner

 We have been a Coastguard unit since 1976 when the Royal New Zealand Coastguard was founded.

 Changing our name to Coastguard Sumner makes it clearer that we are one of 63 Coastguard units around Aotearoa.
-This will help agencies such as the Police, Surf Life Saving, LandSAR etc. and the public by being consistent with Coastguard naming conventions.
+This will help agencies such as the Police, Surf Life Saving, LandSAR etc. and also the public by being consistent with Coastguard naming conventions.

 We go back much further than the 1970s and Coastguard though – we can trace our roots back to the late 1800s.
 We will be retaining our connections to our proud heritage of saving lives at sea.